 A slow retrieve is good for maximum results.
 Reeling the bait in very slowly will increase your amount of strikes.
 A Slip Bobber is a good choice for a slow methodical presentation, shallow snag infested water or when you want to keep the bobber in one location.
 Setting the correct depth is critical for Crappie fishing.
 They typically feed in the upward direction due to their eye location on the upper part of their head.

 Blue Gill spawn at or around 65 degree water temperature and this could vary a degree or two.
 They move into the shoreline areas that receive a lot of sunshine and have a somewhat soft or sandy bottom with shallow water that extends several feet away from the shore.
 They are easy to catch with a small piece of worm on a small hook under a bobber that is set only one foot deep.
 Other small plastic baits also work well.

 Again, selective harvest is very important to protect any fishery.
 Blue Gill are very aggressive and will attempt to eat anything they can fit into their mouths.
 This is a prolific species in the Minocqua area.
 They do prefer sunny days for best results although they are caught almost any day.

-Perch feed heavily on small aquatic larva, aquatic insects that hatch in the shallow warmer water of spring time and will strike on very small plastic baits designed for warm water Crappie fishing.
-Perch also like a small piece of worm placed on a small hook under a bobber set at about two to 10 feet deep depending where they are located.
+Perch feed heavily on small aquatic larva, aquatic insects that hatch in the shallow warmer water of springtime and will strike on very small plastic baits designed for warm water Crappie fishing.
+Perch also like a small piece of worm placed on a small hook under a bobber set at about two to 10 feet deep depending on where they are located.

 After they spawn in spring they like to stage themselves in schools.
 This could be upwards of 50 to 400 in just one group and there could be several schools in a lake.